Documentation

 Variables store values for later use, as in the first example.
 They can store many different things, but the most relevant here are numbers, strings (blocks of text), booleans (True or False) and lists (which we’ll come to later).

-To set a variable, simply give its name (see [Identifiers], below), followed by = and a value.
+To set a variable, give its name (see [Identifiers], below), followed by = and a value.
 For example:

 x = 8